Let’s recap and expand upon what we currently know about them.

 let ms = 0.000001;

 "e" can help.
-If we’d like not to write down the zeroes explicitly, the same number is:
+If we’d like to avoid writing the zeroes explicitly, we could say:

 let ms = 1e-6; // six zeroes to the left from 1

 0.000001, there are 6 of them.
 So naturally it’s

 "e" means a division by 1 with the given number of zeroes:

 // -3 divides by 1 with 3 zeroes 1e-3 = 1 / 1000 (=0.001) // -6 divides by 1 with 6 zeroes 1.23e-6 = 1.23 / 1000000 (=0.00000123)

 0x and then the number.